alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 *Note: If you move your genome, annotations, sequence files, or .xml session file to a different directory then the session will no longer load properly in IGV, so make sure these files stay where they are when you save your session.*

 ## Locate genes of interest in the Nipponbare genome
 Next, use BLAST to search for your genes of interest within the Nipponbare reference genome.
-Put all your sequences a single FASTA file (I have mine in **OsPSY_vars.fa** under the "Source" directory, but you can provide any file you prefer).
+Input all your sequences into with script with a single FASTA file (Mine is called **OsPSY_vars.fa**, found in the "Source" directory.
+You can use any other FASTA you prefer).
 ```{bash}

 	sbatch Scripts/blast_reference.sh Source/OsPSY_vars.fa

 ```

-We can investigate the top hits returned by BLAST and save the top genomic regions for use in downstream scripts.
-I ran the **blast_cleanup.R** script to do this.
+The **blast_cleanup.R** script is used next to find the top BLAST hit for each sequence of interest.
+These are output as a spreadsheet called **IRGSP-1.0_IGVlocs.csv** in the "Output" directory.

 ```{r}